srid/purescript-book-sources/chapter4.md

 reverse = reverse' []
   where
   reverse' acc [] = acc
-  reverse' acc xs = reverse' (head xs : acc) (tail xs)
+  reverse' acc xs = reverse' (unsafePartial head xs : acc)
+                             (unsafePartial tail xs)
 ```

 In this case, we delegate to the helper function `reverse'`, which performs the heavy lifting of reversing the array.
 Notice though that the function `reverse'` is tail recursive - its only recursive call is in the last case, and is in tail position.
 This means that the generated code will be a _while loop_, and will not blow the stack for large inputs.

 To understand the second implementation of `reverse`, note that the helper function `reverse'` essentially uses the accumulator parameter to maintain an additional piece of state - the partially constructed result.
 The result starts out empty, and grows by one element for every element in the input array.
 However, because later elements are added at the front of the array, the result is the original array in reverse!

 Note also that while we might think of the accumulator as "state", there is no direct mutation going on.
 The accumulator is an immutable array, and we simply use function arguments to thread the state through the computation.